-Smart cities have a variety of IoT devices in place, from parking sensors connected to a mobile app to alert drivers of open parking spots, to video cameras in smart streetlights, weather sensors, and gunshot detection devices.
-Buildings in a smart city are filled with IoT solutions to improve energy efficiency and reduce operating costs.
+Smart cities use a variety of IoT devices, from parking sensors that alert drivers to open parking spots to video cameras in smart streetlights and gunshot detection devices.
+Buildings inside smart cities also use IoT solutions to improve energy efficiency.

 - Raspberry Pi-powered Boom IoT sensor detects nuclear explosions, tornadoes, rockets (TechRepublic)